Programming - Course Planning

 Introduces hardware architecture and software systems that support web applications as well as development environments and systems used to build, test and deploy applications.
 Explores processes utilized by developers to manage, version, test and deploy their work across *nixes, BSD's, and windows systems.
 Prerequisite: ITC w/2.0 or higher.

-WEB 110: Web Authoring I
+IT 161: Web Authoring I

 5 credits